On the experimental feasibility of quantum state reconstruction via machine learning: Acknowledgment

-This material is based upon work supported by, or in part by, the Army Research Laboratory and the Army Research Office under contract/grant numbers W911NF-19-2-0087 and W911NF-20-2-0168.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Laboratory or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.
-T.A.S. acknowledges support from the IBM-HBCU Quantum Center and the Martin Luther King Visiting Scholars Program at MIT.
 Additionally, we acknowledge use of the IBM Q for this work.
 The views expressed are those of the authors and do not reflect the official policy or position of IBM Quantum.
-We would like to thank Joseph Lukens at Oak Ridge National Laboratory and Hanhee Paik at IBM for helpful discussions.
+We would like to thank Joseph Lukens at Oak Ridge National Laboratory, Hanhee Paik at IBM and Sean Huver at NVIDIA for helpful discussions.